AB 5: HOW TO REVISE THE STATUTE

 As indicated in “AB 5: Copyright Implications,” although state law is used to determine employment status as far as work made for hire agreements are concerned, an exception can be carved out for any party not deemed an employee under state law by specific reference to the above “less than ” works exception.
 AB 5 would also need to amend Labor Code section 3351.5(c) (the “work made for hire” agreement set of provisions).
 Under federal copyright law, these parties can still be engaged under the work made for hire statute under section (2) as independent contractors and thus the purposes of the copyright law are not affected thereby.

 Insofar as California intellectual property creators are concerned, AB 5 seems unworkable.
-The above suggestions are only some that might be considered to revise the statute.
+The above suggestions are only some but certainly not all that may be considered to revise the statute.

 Copyright © 2019 Ivan Hoffman.
 All Rights Reserved.